Dual Diagnosis vs Co-Occurring Disorders

 • Traditional concerns about psychotherapeutic medication use in co-occurring disorders are no longer a problem.

-• Co-occurring disorders patients who undergo group therapy help them strengthen their support network.
+• Patients with co-occurring disorders who undergo group therapy help strengthen their support network.
 This training is also useful for combating problems such as substance misuse.

-• Treating both addiction and mental disorders simultaneously reduces one’s chances of relapse, such as depression, mood swings, or panic strikes.
+• Treating both addiction and mental disorders simultaneously reduces the chances of relapse, such as depression, mood swings, or panic strikes.

-• Rather than excluding co-occurring individuals because of their mental illness, welcoming them into treatment
+• Rather than excluding co-occurring individuals because of their mental illness, welcome them into treatment.

-• Providing equal attention and care during the rehabilitation process to the addictive and co-occurring psychiatric disorders.
+• Provide equal attention and care during the rehabilitation process for addictive and co-occurring psychiatric disorders.

-• A treatment team with expertise in treating co-occurring disorders must be working to ensure that treatment is delivered.
+• A treatment team with expertise in treating co-occurring disorders must work to ensure treatment is delivered.

 • Provide treatment to clients who are suffering from psychiatric disorders early on, which will allow them to be treated more quickly.